smgutmann/smgutmann.github.io/about.markdown

 Sascha Gutmann

-> Drug discovery enthusiast with 12 years of experience in the pharmarceutical industry.
+> Drug discovery enthusiast with 12 years of experience in the pharmaceutical industry.
 Strong background in protein science.
 Team leader who loves mentoring fellow-scientists and students.

 # Work history